WORDS: ELLIOTT HUGHES | Photography: HSA

 Heritage engineering apprentice Emilia Brown was awarded the inaugural Simon Diffey Heritage Motorsport Apprentice Award by the Duke of Richmond at the Goodwood Revival on September 18, 2022.

-The award was co-created by Sarah Adams-Diffey, the widow of the late Simon Diffey, and the Heritage Skills Academy (HSA) in the wake of the popular Historic racer’s death following a road accident in May of this year.
+The award was created by Sarah Jane Adams Diffey, wife of the late Simon Diffey, in association with the Heritage Skills Academy (HSA) in the wake of the popular Historic racer’s death following a road accident in May of this year.

 Simon Diffey was a passionate supporter of the HSA and the role it plays in encouraging the next generation of engineers to pursue careers in the field of Historic motor racing.

-The Simon Diffey Heritage Motorsport Apprentice Award is open to existing HSA apprentices who are deemed to exemplify excellent engineering skills, passion, enthusiasm and commitment as a team player.
+Employers are invited by Sarah and the HSA to nominate their star apprentices for the award, who are deemed to exemplify excellent engineering skills, passion, enthusiasm and commitment as a team player.

 Inaugural award winner Emilia Brown is an employee and apprentice of Jim Stokes Workshops Ltd (JSWL), after joining the Hampshire-based company in 2018, aged 26.
 Emilia completed her apprenticeship as Heritage Engineering Vehicle Mechanical Engineer in April 2022, and is currently awaiting her final assessment.